History of email: SMTP

 which routes mail to a user with a "bang path" address at a UUCP host.

 POP and IMAP

 The Internet community developed two further standards, the Post Office Protocol (POP) and the Internet Message Access Protocol (IMAP), in 1984 and 1988 respectively.
-POP and IMAP enabled connections with remote e-mail servers that contained users’ mailboxes.
+POP and IMAP enabled connections with remote e-mail servers that contain users’ mailboxes.

 Email clients

 During the 1980s and 1990s, use of email became common in business, government, universities, and defense/military industries.
 Starting with the advent of webmail (the web-era form of email) and email clients in the mid-1990s, use of email began to extend to the rest of the public.
 By the 2000s, email had gained ubiquitous status.
 The popularity of smartphones since the 2010s has enabled instant access to emails.

 Mail servers

 Many providers of mail server software emerged in the 1980s with various features.